 "Hoang Anh was indeed a Secretary of the Central Committee at that time and was responsible for agriculture...
 There is no reason why he would deliver a report that deals extensively with political and military developments and the situations in Laos and Cambodia.
-Agriculture is mentioned only briefly." (p.30) (S)
+Agriculture is mentioned only briefly." (p.30) (\$)

 According to U.S. biographic records and various communist Vietnamese documents (all previously available to the principal drafter of the NIE), Hoang Anh, as noted, did indeed have the title of Central Committee Secretary of the Vietnamese Workers' (Communist/Lao Dong) Party in December, 1970/January, 1971, as the Russian GRU correctly notes on its cover page to the 735 report.
 In fact, the leading Communist Party publication in Hanoi, Nhan Dan, in a report dated one month prior to the alleged "735" report, referred to Anh as "Secretary of the Lao Dong Party Central Committee.
-161" (Interestingly, Anh sidestepped and then denied having this title in interviews with US officials in April and July, 1998 162, while at the same time privately telling a Russian GRU official that he had been "reprimanded by the Vietnamese Communist Party because the Americans managed to obtain a copy of the speech delivered by Anh (ie: the 735 report)."
-163) (U)
+161, (Interestingly, Anh sidestepped and then denied having this title in interviews with US officials in April and July, 1998.

+&lt;sup>161 Nhan Dan, Hanoi, November 17, 1970, p.1, translated by FBIS and US Embassy, Saigon.
+But the second of the second while at the same time privately telling a Russian GRU official that he had been "reprimanded by the Vietnamese Communist Party because the Americans managed to obtain a copy of the speech delivered by Anh (ie: the 735 report)." ) (U)